MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/EventTracing.md

 ## Writing Events

-Find a UWP sample that implements the different methods of writing events as part of the [Windows Universal Samples Github](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Logging).
+Find a UWP sample that implements the different methods of writing events as part of the [Windows Universal Samples GitHub](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Logging).
 This will run on Windows IoT Core devices and is also a great code reference.

 Detailed guide on writing events and obtaining GUIDs can be found [here](https://msdn.microsoft.com/library/windows/desktop/aa364161(v=vs.85).aspx).

 ## Consuming Events

-Events are either saved to an ETL file or captured in real-time.
+Events are either saved to an ETL file or captured in real time.
 Use [FTP](../connect-your-device/FTP.md) or [Windows File Sharing](../manage-your-device/WindowsFileSharing.md) to retrieve ETL files from Windows IoT Core devices.

 ## Use Tools in Windows Assessment and Deployment Kit

-Windows Assessment and Deployment Kit includes 3 tools to help capture and analyze events.
-[Click here to download](https://go.microsoft.com/fwlink/p/?LinkId=526740)
+[Windows Assessment and Deployment Kit](https://go.microsoft.com/fwlink/p/?LinkId=526740) includes three tools to help capture and analyze events.

-1. **Windows Performance Analyzer** visualizes ETL files on desktop, with a step by step guide [here](https://msdn.microsoft.com/library/windows/hardware/dn927319(v=vs.85).aspx).
+1. **Windows Performance Analyzer** visualizes ETL files on desktop, with a step-by-step guide [here](https://msdn.microsoft.com/library/windows/hardware/dn927319(v=vs.85).aspx).

-2. **Xperf command line tool** captures real-time events and writes them to an ETL file.
+2. **Xperf command-line tool** captures real-time events and writes them to an ETL file.
 This tool is already installed on Windows IoT Core devices, just run the following commands on the devices:

         // Start capturing events from specific GUID and save them to an ETL file xperf -start <Session Name> -f <ETL File> -on <GUID>